KevinAst/astx-redux-util/src/docs/guide/fullExample.md

    reducers has injected a new widget instance (via the `originalReducerState !== widget` condition).

-3. The placeboReducer is slightly different than lodash.identity in that it defaults the state parameter to null.
+3. The curHash placebo reducer is slightly different than lodash.identity in that it defaults the state parameter to null.

    This is required in conjunction